A guide all about P46; advice about what you need to know relating to tax regulations for UK Gov

-After this form was filled by the employer, they were supposed to send it to the following address-HM Revenue and Customs
+After this form was filled by the employer, they were supposed to send it to the following address -

 In addition to this, the employer was also required to fill in the employee starter information on HMRC’s website.

 Where to get p46?